1. Goal 2

 If you have any existing anti-malware packages on your computer besides the built-in Windows Defender, you'll need to uninstall those first.
 Examples would be Kaspersky, Norton, McAfee, Avira, Avast, or Sophos.

-Set up and run Bitdefender
+Set up and run Malwarebytes

 Index card with example passwords